 Bake the meatloaf muffins for 20 minutes.

-Top each meatloaf muffin with a few teaspoons of the remaining ketchup and return to the oven and bake for about 5 to 10 minutes longer.
+Top each meatloaf muffin with a few teaspoons of the remaining ketchup.
+Return to the oven and bake for about 5 to 10 minutes longer.

 The meatloaf muffins should register at least 160 F on an instant-read thermometer inserted into the center of one.

-- If the muffin cups are a little over-filled, put a rimmed baking pan or sheet of foil under the muffin tin to catch any overflow.
+- If the muffin cups are slightly overfilled, place a rimmed baking pan or sheet of foil under the muffin tin to catch any overflow.

 - Make a big batch of meatloaf muffins and freeze them for future lunches or dinners.
 To do this, bake the meatloaf muffins without a topping.
 After baking, place the muffins on a baking sheet and move them to the freezer.
 When they are frozen solid, transfer them to freezer bags.
 Label with the name and date and freeze for up to three months.

 - Reheat meatloaf muffins in a 350 F oven for about 35 to 45 minutes, or until they register 165 F (the minimum safe temperature for leftovers).
-Add a ketchup topping just before they are ready and enjoy!
+Add a ketchup topping just before they're ready and enjoy.